 Other hormonal conditions that interfere with ovulation or affect fertility are:

 - sometimes, Cushing’s syndrome (a disorder that causes very high levels of cortisol, sometimes called “the stress hormone”)

-A woman’s ability to get pregnant can also be affected by her age, since the number and quality of her eggs gradually decreases beginning in the mid-30s.
+A woman’s ability to get pregnant can also be affected by her age, since the number and quality of her eggs gradually decrease beginning around age 35.
 Other factors include: